shadiaf/Google-Books-Dataset/README.md

 1)read_word_file: the first function will read a tab delimited file and return the number of times that a given word has appeared in all (evaluted)texts throughout history.
 For example, the word "wandered" appeared 108634 times during the year 2007.
 This can be tested using the file very_short.txt

 2)read_total_counts: The second function will read a comma separated file (CSV) and return the total number of words collected from all sources for a given year.
 For example, Google counted a total of 16,206,118,071 English words in 2007.
 It will essentially return a dictionary of counts for the appropriate year.
 This can be tested using total_counts.csv.
-We'll call these files word_file and total_file throughout this assignment.

 3)normalize_counts: This function will return a list of normalized version of counts using a list of years, list of counts and dictionary of counts for each year as the input.
   The inputs are: